University of Pretoria Pre-University Academy (UP-PUA)

-The MMSP has a multi-level, data led, and collaborative approach, being well aware that the education crisis cannot be solved by one institution.
+The University of Pretoria Pre-University Academy (UP-PUA) has a multi-level, data-led, and collaborative approach, being well aware that the education crisis cannot be solved by one institution.
 Our collaboration with our internal and external partners has allowed us to service a number of cohorts.

 Level 1 intervention

-- Learners – 450 per week, Grades 10-12, STEM from all 20 schools in Mamelodi and surroundings.
+- Learners – 450 per week, Grades 8, 9 and 10 STEM from all 20 schools in Mamelodi and surroundings.
 E-learning is supplemented with traditional chalkboard teaching provided by our partner Kutlwanong.

 Level 2 intervention (Pilot Studies)

-This allows for information gathering that can inform future scalability of similar programs.
+This allows for information gathering that can inform the future scalability of similar programs.

 In partnership with the Australian Indigenous Mentoring Experience (AIME), we have extended this mentoring opportunity to 3 high schools in Mamelodi.
-Learners get opportunities to receive guidance from knowledgeable others who has already navigated the difficulties that they might be experiencing at that moment.
-The exposure that learners receive through the program allow them to know themselves better and discover their own strengths, making themselves more prone to demonstrate leadership abilities.
+Learners get opportunities to receive guidance from knowledgeable others who have already navigated the difficulties that they might be experiencing at that moment.
+The exposure that learners receive through the program allows them to know themselves better and discover their own strengths, making them more prone to demonstrate leadership abilities.

 - Robotics training for grade 8-10 learners from Tsako Thabo has seen the most unexpected children shining and discovering their talents.
-This e-twinning initiative with a USA school Barringer High exposes learners to the thinking skills like problem solving and critical thinking embedded in coding.
-The e-twinning assist the learners in developing a global perspective which will assist them to understand local issues within its global context.
+This e-twinning initiative with a USA school Barringer High exposes learners to the thinking skills like problem-solving and critical thinking embedded in coding.
+The e-twinning helps the learners develop a global perspective which will help them understand local issues within its global context.

-- The STEAM project combine arts and science through architectural influences to create conducive environments for learning and the performing arts.
-Learners sharing images of Mamelodi with their USA counterparts.
+- The STEAM project combines arts and science through architectural influences to create conducive environments for learning and the performing arts.
+Learners are sharing images of Mamelodi with their USA counterparts.
 Biodiversity project links the arts and science through a global citizen lens in partnership with learners from Newark.

-- Sports and recreation through partnering with a local cycling club expose learners so inclined to pursue opportunities in the sporting field.
+- Sports and recreation by partnering with a local cycling club expose learners to pursue opportunities in the sporting field.

 Level 3 intervention

 Opportunities for all learners in collaboration with multiple providers through structured Memoranda of Understanding with the different partners in engendering a college (post-secondary school) going culture including tertiary institutions, schools, Education departments, business, non-government organisations.
-Itsotseng Psychology clinic as such an example assists parents with children that are at risk of failing or dropping out, by providing counseling services for both parties.
-Mae Jemison science reading library expose learners in the community to career fields and individuals in the sciences.
-Commited Artists for Cultural Advancement (CAFCA) allows children to explore their musical talent and personal creativity in a safe and supportive environment.
-CAFCA through its commitment has created many post-secondary school opportunities for its participants.
+Itsotseng Psychology clinic as such an example assists parents with children at risk of failing or dropping out, by providing counseling services for both parties.
+Mae Jemison science reading library exposes learners in the community to career fields and individuals in the sciences.
+Committed Artists for Cultural Advancement (CAFCA) allows children to explore their musical talent and personal creativity in a safe and supportive environment.
+CAFCA, through its commitment, has created many post-secondary school opportunities for its participants.